zhullyb/monyhar/monyhar/docs/ios/working_with_files.md

 # Working With Files

-Adding, removing, and renaming files in iOS Chromium needs to follow a specific procedure that will be unfamiliar to engineers coming from other iOS projects.
+Adding, removing, and renaming files in iOS Monyhar needs to follow a specific procedure that will be unfamiliar to engineers coming from other iOS projects.
 Conceptually, every file is recorded in _four_ locations: the local filesystem, git, the `BUILD.gn` files, and the XCode projects.
 Of these, the XCode project